goodconcepts/master-rankings/README.md

 Area's for improvement:
 - Convert inputfiles (excel, csv) to standard format prior to upload into database
 - Eliminate duplicate results for a particular athlete.
-Each athlete should only appear once in the ranking with their best result.
-Right now the script sorts the uploaded results without looking for duplicate athletes as no logic is implemented to know which record to delete
+Each athlete should only appear in the ranking with their best result in a particular season.
+Right now the script sorts the uploaded results without looking for duplicate entries as no logic is implemented to know which record to delete